Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Results for LASSO Reconstruction

 Plugging the above to Proposition~\ref{prop:eigensetup} and solving $\{\chi,\chihat\}$ yields the MSE of reconstruction. \end{example}

+In this case, $G'_{\vm{A}\vm{A}^{\trans}}(s)$ is of more complex form than in Example~\ref{example:row-orthogonal}, and the approach used there does not provide as simple solution as before.
+However, since now $\Lambda$ has a particularly convenient form, we may use the definition $\Lambda' = \frac{\partial \Lambda}{\partial \chi}$ to write $\Lambda'$ as a function of $\chi$.
+This can be then used in \eqref{eq:LambdaP_rotational} to obtain $G'$ indirectly.

-\begin{remark} The above result gives the same average reconstruction error as reported in~\cite{Rangan-Fletcher-Goyal-2012}, albeit in a very different form.
-The benefit of Example~\ref{example:Gauss} compared to \cite{Rangan-Fletcher-Goyal-2012} is that there are no integrals or expectations left to solve and hence the solution is numerically very stable and fast.
-Since the only requirement for \eqref{eq:MP_G} to hold is that the elements are zero-mean, IID and have per-element variance that scales as $1/\M$ it also shows that the performance of LASSO is independent of the details of the marginal distribution of the elements in $\vm{A}$. \end{remark}
+\begin{remark} As shown in Section~\ref{sec:equivalence}, Examples~\ref{example:row-orthogonal}~and~\ref{example:Gauss} provide the same average reconstruction error as reported in \cite{Tulino-etal-cs2013}, which also implies that the IID case matches \cite{Rangan-Fletcher-Goyal-2012}.
+The benefit of Example~\ref{example:Gauss} compared to \cite{Rangan-Fletcher-Goyal-2012} is that there are no integrals or expectations left to solve.
+Example~\ref{example:row-orthogonal}, on the other hand, proved directly that for the special case of uniform sparsity $\rho_{t} = \rho$ and $\alpha = 1/T$, the row-orthogonal and $T$-orthogonal setups give always the same MSE. \end{remark}

+The final example demonstrates the capabilities of the analytical framework for a ``non-standard'' ensemble that has singular values defined by geometric progression.

+\begin{example} Recall the geometric setup where the singular values $\sigma_{m} \propto \tau^{m-1}, m = 1,\ldots,M$ satisfy peak-to-average condition \eqref{eq:peaktoaverage}.
+Equivalent limiting eigenvalue spectrum of $\vm{A}\vm{A}^{\trans}$ in the large system limit is described by the Stieltjes transform